attyansha18/Airbnb-clone/README.md

 # Airbnb-clone
-This is an airbnb clone.
+This is a MERN stack project.
+This is a clone of the popular booking site Airbnb.